How do I provide insights into career progression in a sommelier job description?

 Yes, definitely include pathways to leadership roles in your sommelier job description.
 This not only attracts candidates who are ambitious and looking for long-term roles but also shows that your establishment values internal growth and leadership development.
 Explain any potential future roles they could grow into, and how they can achieve these positions through success in their initial role.

-Common misunderstanding: Leadership roles are only for those with many years of experience.
+Common misunderstanding: Leadership requires decades of experience.